Stanisław Bóbr-Tylingo: Biography

 Upon surrender of the Home Army on 3 October 1944 along with the rest of the AK he became a German POW interned first in Oflag Lamsdorf, Silesia, and then Murnau, Bavaria.
 Upon liberation in 1945 he was assigned to the Holy Cross Brigade (Brygada Świętokrzyska, from the region of the Holy Cross Mountains in southern Poland) where he was given command of a platoon in the guard companies.
 It was there that he met his future wife, Captain Halina Reszke, Chief of the Auxiliary Women's Service on the staff of the NSZ.

-Before the outbreak of World War II, he had had military training as a parachutist, and so after the end of the war he made a jump back into Poland in order to create a communication link and an evacuation route to free countries in the West from out of the now Soviet occupied Poland.
+Before the outbreak of World War II, he had had military training as a parachutist, and so after the end of the war he made a jump back into Poland in order to create a communication link and an evacuation route to countries in the West from out of the now Soviet occupied Poland.
 In January 1946 he received leave without limit from the NSZ to pursue historical studies in Paris, which he completed with a doctorate under Prof. Pierre Renouvin in 1955.
 His thesis was on the diplomacy of the Polish Question in the time of Napoleon III.
 Halina Jadwiga Reszke, now his wife, also pursued her studies in Biology in Paris.

 His first academic position was as worden of the Polish students at the Cork Campus of the National University of Ireland.
 Then in 1958 he secured a position as History and French language teacher at the Lingfield School in Surrey in England.
 It was at this time that he began to publish articles on his specialty in the 'free' historical journals in Paris (Revue Internationale d’Histoire Politique et Constitutionnelle, and its successor Politique …), London (Bellona and Teki Historyczne), and Rome (Antemurale).
 Also at this time he won acceptance as a corresponding member of the Polish Scientific Society in Exile (Polskie Towarzystwo Naukowo na Obczyżne or PTNO).
 He obtained his Habilitation in the Polish University in Exile in 1964 under Professor General Marian Kukiel, who wrote of him that "he is at this moment one of the best historical experts on diplomacy in the time of the [French] Second Empire."